dotnet/runtime/src/tools/illink/docs/error-codes.md

 ### `IL2037`: No members were resolved for 'memberSignature/memberTypes' in DynamicDependencyAttribute on 'member'

 - The member signature or DynamicallyAccessedMemberTypes in a DynamicDependencyAttribute constructor did not resolve to any members on the type.
 If you using a signature, ensure that it refers to an existing member, and that it uses the format defined at https://github.com/dotnet/csharplang/blob/master/spec/documentation-comments.md#id-string-format.
 If using DynamicallyAccessedMemberTypes, ensure that the type contains members of the specified member types.

+#### `IL2038`: Missing 'name' attribute for resource.

+- The resource element in a substitution file did not have a 'name' attribute.
+Add a 'name' attribute with the name of the resource to remove.

+#### `IL2039`: Invalid 'action' attribute for resource 'resource'.

+- The resource element in a substitution file did not have a valid 'action' attribute.
+Add an 'action' attribute to this element, with value 'remove' to tell the linker to remove this resource.

+#### `IL2040`: Could not find embedded resource 'resource' to remove in assembly 'assembly'.

+- The resource name in a substitution file could not be found in the specified assembly.
+Ensure that the resource name matches the name of an embedded resource in the assembly.